Are Pennsylvania Records Public?

 How Do I Lookup Public Records for Free in Pennsylvania?

 The possibility of locating free public records in Pennsylvania will depend on the record and agency in the custody of it.
 For example, many Pennsylvania courthouses maintain computer terminals on the premises where requesters may search court records for free.
+To conduct a free public records records search, requestors may enter the nessesary information into the self-service computers.
 Using this method or requesting to physically inspect records in person is a good way to view records for free.
 Most court records can also be viewed online using the search tools on the Pennsylvania judiciary website.
 Pennsylvania also operates a sex offender registry and a state inmate locator that are good places to view records for free.
 Viewing records online and physically is usually free while requesting photocopies may incur both copying and postage fees.
 Requesters can also avoid these fees by asking for electronic versions to be delivered via email instead.
+Public service terminals may also be available in a county clerks office or county recorder’s office.

 What Happens if I Am Refused a Public Records Request?

 When a citizen makes a public record request the government agency/custodian must accept or deny the request within 5 working days of receiving it.
-If it is denied, an explanation for the denial must be provided to the requester in writing (Section 903).
+If the public data search is not approved, the state government agencies concerned must provide an explanation for the denial to the requester in writing (Section 903).
 The requester is allowed to appeal the decision to deny access to the records with any appointed appeals officer (Section 503) or the Office of Open Records (OOR).
 Any appeals must be made within 15 days of receiving notice of the denial(Section 1101).
 The appeal can be filed in writing or using the online appeal form provided by the OOR.
 Written appeals can be submitted in-person or by mail to the OOR at:

 Office of Open Records